-Both the UK and Europe each provide registered and unregistered design protection.
-As a result, there are often four different complementary rights that can be enforced, each having somewhat different coverage.
+Each of these have slightly different characteristics, covering different aspects of a design and having different durations.
+Therefore, there are complementary rights that can be enforced, both registered and unregistered.
 We can advise clients - whether seeking to enforce rights or against whom rights are being enforced - in relation to these various aspects of design law.